Last Updated on July 2, 2026 by Daniel Globe

 Sign In To Account

-If you booked your Southwest flight through your account, you can log in at Southwest.com and check the “My Account” section to start tracking down old trip details.
-Protect your account security with strong credentials, and use password recovery if you can’t sign in.
-After you’re inside, look for the “My Trips” tab; it shows upcoming travel, while past flights may need customer service help.
+If you booked your Southwest flight through your account, log in at Southwest.com and check the “My Account” section to start tracking down old trip details.
+Protect your account with a strong, unique password, and use password recovery if you can’t sign in.
+Once you’re inside, look for the “My Trips” tab — it shows upcoming travel, while older flights may need customer service help.
 Keep your email address or booking card handy when you call.

 |---|---|---|

-Online access usually covers only the last 12 months, so anything older may require extra assistance from support.
+Online account access generally covers only the last 12 months, so anything older may require extra assistance from support.

 Use Account Trip History

-Open your Southwest account and go to My Account, then scroll to My Trips to review your trip history without a confirmation number.
+Open your Southwest account, go to My Account, then scroll to My Trips to review your trip history without a confirmation number.

-This simple trip management step puts your flight retrieval in your hands, so you can track recent travel without digging through old emails.
+This puts flight retrieval in your hands, so you can track recent travel without digging through old emails.
 You’ll usually see flights from the last 12 months, which makes it easy to confirm dates, routes, and booking details.

-If you joined Rapid Rewards, make sure your number was attached to the reservation, since that can help Southwest link your past flights faster.
+If you joined Rapid Rewards, make sure your number was attached to the reservation — that helps Southwest link past flights to you faster.

 You can also check the Southwest mobile app under My Trips for quick access on your phone.